 “Is that all?”

 “I’ll open it for you,” said Jay.
 The guard returned the envelope and Jay tore it open.
-Inside was a holiday-card featuring a snow-white fox traipsing through a winter wood, and a cricket.
+Inside was a holiday-card featuring a snow-white fox traipsing through a winter wood, and a bug-stick.
 It was an exquisite specimen hand-grown by Faith with wings hand-wrapped by Dan.
 Jay was sorry to give it up.
 “I apologize.
 I had no idea.”

 The security guards hee-hawed and slapped their knees.
 “Keep it,” said one.
 “You’re the first person to ever smuggle a cricket into Sheridan.
 It confused our dog.”